 The Equality Act protects people from discrimination on the basis of 'protected characteristics'.
 Every person has several of the protected characteristics, so the Act protects everyone against unfair treatment.
-Where numbers are low this may make it possible to identify individuals, so where numbers are less than 10 this will be indicated with <10

 Disability

 The Equality Act defines disability as when a person has a 'physical or mental impairment which has a substantial and long term adverse effect on that person's ability to carry out normal day to day activities.'